yonishelach/nvidia-data-flywheel/docs/02-quickstart.md

 There are two ways to feed data to the Flywheel:

 1. **Manually**: For demo or short-lived environments using the provided `load_test_data.py` script.
-1. **Automatically**: For production environments where you deploy the Blueprint to run continuuously, via a [continuous log exportation flow](./01-architecture.md#how-production-logs-flow-into-the-flywheel).
+1. **Automatically**: For production environments where you deploy the Blueprint to run continuously, via a [continuous log exportation flow](./01-architecture.md#how-production-logs-flow-into-the-flywheel).

 Use the provided script and demo datasets to quickly experience the value of the flywheel service.